Adur small sites

 Following a review of garage sites and other small sites across the District this short list of sites which could be developed was drawn up.

 What is wrong with the garages as they are?

 The garages are out of date, some are in a poor condition and in many cases are used for storage as they are too small for modern cars.

 What type of housing is proposed and who will live there?

-The proposals vary from site to site and are for a range of 2 and 3 bedroom houses and a small number of 1 and 2 bed flats and bungalows.
+The proposals vary from site to site and are for a range of 2 and 3-bed houses and 1 and 2-bed flats and bungalows.
 Some homes will be suitable for people with mobility problems.